 This post is intended to provide safety tips for the novice solo hiker.

 Hiking solo?
 What an intimidating thought that can be!
 I get that!
+It takes a special kind of person who can rely only on herself.
 I have travelled solo for the past century and have only begun to take solo hikes within the last couple of years.

 I love to hike but unfortunately my friends don’t, so that left me in a bit of a dilemma.
 Safety concerns while hiking solo was the only thing that held me back from hitting the trails, and even now it still does at times.
 After much procrastinating, I finally drummed up the courage to take my first solo hike and I have been going it alone (mostly) ever since.

-Hiking solo is not all that different than travelling solo … start small…..take baby steps, take the same safety precautions on your hike as you would take when travelling on your own, and pack up your hiking essentials.
+Hiking solo is not all that different than travelling solo … start small…..take baby steps, take the same safety precautions on your solo hikes as you would take when travelling on your own, and pack up your hiking essentials.

 For your first solo hike I would recommend choosing a trail that you are slightly familiar with.
 This will make the thought of hiking alone much less intimidating and you will feel much safer being on the trails by yourself.
 I personally find that loop trails are easier to navigate than the in-out trails and provide less chance of getting lost, which unfortunately I am only too good at.
 A loop trail will also allow you to see different things along the way and you won’t pass the same things twice.